Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 ## Implementing revenue management strategies in sports

 These techniques are becoming increasingly commoditized.
 The mechanisms for forecasting and pricing are well understood and widely deployed.
-Additionally, ticketing platforms and markets are already working together to make deploying changes possible across multiple changes instantaneously.
+Additionally, ticketing platforms and markets are already working together to make deploying changes possible across multiple markets instantaneously.
 We have already covered the main considerations, but we didn't talk about all of them:

 - Brand and consumer equity
 - Setting initial prices